 In order to better assess whether you will be able to afford a house, or how much of a house you can afford, you first need to understand the number of expenses that buying a home entails.
 It’s not the same as renting.
 You don’t just have a monthly payment anymore like you would if you were renting.

 - Down Payment - One of the first costs that you will incur when buying a home is the down payment.
-Usually lenders will require 20% of the home value as a down payment.
+Usually lenders will require 20% of the home value as a down payment, especially if you want to avoid mortgage insurance.
 While it is possible to buy a home with less down, usually this comes with additional costs.

 - Closing Costs - These are often the fees that are overlooked when buying a home, so first time home buyer is usually forced to empty any and all emergency funds at the last minute.
 These fees will include (but are not limited to): escrow fees, legal fees, inspections, prepaid loan interest, and more.